GravityPDF/gravity-pdf/README.txt

 16. A bunch of paid PDF designs are available, as well as additional functionality.

 == Changelog ==

+= 6.4.2 =
+* Bug: Allow `data` protocol so Base 64-encoded images can be correctly displayed in Core/Universal templates
+* Bug: Fix Core Font Installer problem when running older versions of WordPress (5.3 to 5.8)

 = 6.4.1 =
 * Bug: Fix PDF display issues with the Survey, Poll, Post Category, and Post Custom Fields